“After a good dinner, one can forgive anybody, even one’s own relations”

 For the folks out there, fine dining is more than just a professional hazard of hospitality; in fact, they take pleasure in conjuring some of the finest dishes that leave the guests dazed, delighted, and generally left at a loss for words.
-This may be why they have these sessions aptly named ‘Food Mediation’, a set of unique experiences, based on Narendra Singh Ji’s thoughts on gastronomy, that help us transcend the realm of ‘just eating’, into something else.
+This may be the reason they have these sessions aptly named ‘Food Mediation’, a set of unique experiences based on Narendra Singh Ji’s thoughts on gastronomy that help us transcend the realm of ‘just eating’ to something else.

 Narendra Singh Ji was a connoisseur of fine things and fine dining was no exception.
 He had thoughts on what is considered as ‘the philosophy of food’, a belief the one’s memory recalls the food that flattered its taste buds as much as all the other sensory pleasures, its departure leaving us always wanting more…

 “Let the number of guests never exceed twelve, so that the conversation may be wide-ranging.
 Let them be so chosen that their occupation may be varied, their tastes corresponding, and that they may have such points of contact so that introduction may be rendered useless.”